JonathanReeve/theme-customeka/readme.md

 ## History

-This project grew out of a theme called Elementaire, which can still be found on this repository, on other branches.
-Here's a version list:
+This theme is a rewrite of a theme called Elementaire, which can still be found on this repository, on the `2.X` branch.
+Here's a version comparison:

  * Current Version - Version 3.0 "Customeka"
-   * Tag "v3.0."
+   * Master branch, tag "v3.0."
    * Responsive.
    * Completely rewritten.
    * Compatible with Omeka 2.X.
  * Version 2.0 - "Elementaire"
-   * On branch `old-2.0`.
+   * On branch `2.X`.
    * Fixed width.
    * Compatible with Omeka 2.X.
  * Version 1.0 - Compatible with Omeka 1.X